 Kids2College and Pathways to Professional Skilled Trades

 The Kids2College program, provided free of charge by the Sallie Mae Fund, is aimed at 8th grade students and is structured as a series of in-class sessions designed to create awareness around the importance of post-secondary education.
 The sessions present information in a format that is interactive and easy to understand.
 The students are also given college and career training material to take home.
 This promotes family discussion on topics that have been covered in class.
 To wrap up the program, students and their parents are invited to take a fieldtrip to one of the local post-secondary institutions.
 Immersion into the college atmosphere reinforces the sense of 'college going culture' that the K2C seeks to create.
-Kids2College is managed by the College & Career Access Center and the Cradle 2 Career Network.
+Kids2College is managed by the College & Career Access Center and endorsed by the Cradle 2 Career Network.